MateoRat/MateoRat/LovelyIntro.md

 Hey!
-I'm Mateo.
-I'm an artist, writer, pale emo twink who's the gay agenda, and a stupid beginner.
+I'm Mike.
+I'm an artist, writer, a stupid beginner, and the gay agenda.

 Currently I'm trying to learn the basics of programming.
 I'm interested in mainly JS and Python atm, I also know a bit of HTML and CSS for various projects I'm working on, though I'm defo still learning lol.
 I'm interested in creating a Discord bot some time in the future, I like some web development stuff, and I have way too many ideas and concepts that I think up.